Moscow theater hostage crisis: Assault

 The Chechens, some of whom were equipped with gas masks, responded by firing blindly at the Russian positions outside.
 After thirty minutes, when the gas had taken effect, a physical assault on the building commenced.
 The combined forces entered through numerous building openings, including the roof, the basement, and finally the front door.

-When the shooting began, the hostage takers told their hostages to lean forward in the theater seats and cover their heads behind the seats.
+When the shooting began, the terrorists told their hostages to lean forward in the theater seats and cover their heads behind the seats.
 Hostages reported that some people in the audience fell asleep, and some of the gunmen put on respirators.
-As the militants and hostages began to fall unconscious, several of the female hostage takers made a dash for the balcony but passed out before they reached the stairs.
+As the terrorists and hostages began to fall unconscious, several of the female terrorists made a dash for the balcony but passed out before they reached the stairs.
 They were later found shot dead.
 Two of the Spetsnaz Alpha Group were also overcome by the gas.

 After nearly one and a half hours of sporadic gun battles, the Russian special forces blew open the doors to the main hall and poured into the auditorium.
-In a fierce firefight, the federals killed most of the hostage-takers, both those still awake and those who had succumbed to the gas.
+In a fierce firefight, federal forces killed most of the still conscious hostage-takers and summarily executed those who had succumbed to the gas.

 According to the Russian government, fighting between the troops and the still-conscious Chechen fighters continued in other parts of the building for another 30 minutes to one hour.
-Initial reports stated that three fighters were captured alive (the BBC reported that a "handful of surviving fighters were led away in handcuffs") and two of them managed to escape.
+Initial reports stated that three terrorists were captured alive (the BBC reported that a "handful of surviving fighters were led away in handcuffs") and two of them managed to escape.
 Later, the government claimed that all hostage-takers had been killed in the storming.

 Alpha team troops said that "this is our first successful operation [in] years".
 Moskovskij Komsomolets cited a Russian special forces operative saying that "if it were a usual storming, we'd have had 150 casualties among our men, added to the hostages."